vektra/mockery/README.md

 ### go get

-Alternatively, you can use the DEPRECATED method of:
+Alternatively, you can use the go get method:

     go get github.com/vektra/mockery/v2/.../

-to get a development version of the software.
+Note that version strings will not be displayed properly using this method.

 Examples
 --------